BTS member Jin started his mandatory military service on 13 December, becoming the first member of the acclaimed K-pop supergroup to do so.

 As per BBC, cadets at the Yeoncheon bootcamp share a tough life.
 They sleep on mats on the floor and share rooms with 30 people.

 All conscripts are trained in firing live ammunition and handling weapons.
 They are also taught how to use grenades.

 The report says that cadets are also trained in survival skills inside a sealed gas chamber.

-Which frontline unit will Jin join?
+Which frontline unit will Jin be attached with?

 There is no word on which of the many South Korean military frontline units BTS member Jin will be attached to.
-But the boot camp that he entered is of the 5th Infantry Division — one of the most forward divisions in the South Korean army.
+But the bootcamp that he entered is of the 5th Infantry Division — one of the most forward divisions in the South Korean army.

 The 5th Infantry Division is stationed at the Demilitarized Zone (DMZ) — the 4-km-wide and 250-km long strip of land that separates the North and South Korean borders.